-Peter Straub is an American novelist who wrote such enduring classics as Ghost Story (1979), Shadowland (1980), and Floating Dragon (1982).
+Peter Straub (March 2, 1943 – September 4, 2022) was an American novelist who wrote such enduring classics as Ghost Story (1979), Shadowland (1980), and Floating Dragon (1982).
 These three works set a firm foundation for Straub, becoming bestselling novels and setting the stage for his 1984 collaboration with Stephen King, The Talisman.
 He was among the horror triumvirate of King, Koontz, and Straub in the 1980s — three names invoked whenever a new or upcoming author should be “added to their ranks.”
 It had a nice ring to it, like the well-chosen order of names for a law firm.

 As a teenager, I enjoyed Straub’s work, but never fully appreciated its beauty and complexity until I re-read Ghost Story about 15 years ago.
 It opened up to me like a whole new novel, leaving me stunned at the immensity of accomplishment that I held in my hands.
 It also left me confident that much of what unfolds in that book went well over my teenage head, like a home run I had no chance of catching.

 In 2015, I was doing research to write an article for Cemetery Dance called “The Birth of Modern Horror Fiction: Fear and the Occult in the 1970s.”
 (It was published in Cemetery Dance #73 in 2016, which is still available.)
 I reached out to three authors whom I felt would have great insight for the article, and I aimed high.
 I was happy and relieved beyond measure when I received a gracious and kind response from Peter Straub.
 Looking back on my correspondence with him, I found an update I sent him as the project progressed through later stages; he was supportive and encouraging.
 I can’t speak highly enough of Mr. Straub and the generous gift of his time and kind words.
 He was a true gentleman.